A248/LibertyBans/docs/Upgrading-to-LibertyBans-1.2.0-from-1.1.x.md

 ### Shading

 Note that if your build files involve shading, you may need to update your exclusion filters for the new groupId.
 It's now `org.libertybans:bans-api` and `org.libertybans:omnibus`.
 Don't shade the LibertyBans API; don't shade these artifacts.

+## Sponge Users

+**First, tell me that you exist.** It's not clear that anyone actually uses Sponge.
+However, if a single server is running LibertyBans with Sponge, we will keep it supported.

+Secondly:
+* LibertyBans now requires Sponge API 15 and above.
+To keep running API 13 (or below) servers, stay on version 1.1.x.
+* The `register-ban-service` configuration option was removed.
+This switch was redundant with Sponge's own configuration.
+Go to services > plugins > ban-service in the `config/sponge/sponge.conf` to change which plugin is registered as the ban service.

 ## Multi-instance network compatibility